 - “Worms are like little composters, turning waste into nourishment for the earth.”

-Other Ways to Say: - Worms are like earth’s waste managers. ♻️
+Other Ways to Say: - Worms are like Earth’s waste managers. ♻️

 - Worms are like natural composters. 🌿